Table of Contents

 This online financial service utilizes several innovations to help lenders in screening applicants quickly and efficiently.
-As a result, borrowers can be approved loans in a few minutes and gain access to the money in less than three days.
+As a result, borrowers can be approved for loans in a few minutes and gain access to the money in less than three days.

-Borrowers are Evaluated Using Improved Assessment Methods
+Borrowers Are Evaluated Using Improved Assessment Methods

-Traditional financial institutions look into an individuals’ credit history to assess their reliability as a borrower.
+Traditional financial institutions look into an individual’s credit history to assess their reliability as a borrower.
 However, the International Monetary Fund underlines that this model is limited, especially when institutions do not have enough access to hard information regarding an applicant.

 On the other hand, FinTech solutions do not need access to a person’s credit history to gauge their trustworthiness as a borrower.
 These apps use artificial intelligence and machine learning to review clients’ online history and purchases.
 This data is more advanced and inclusive compared to relying on one’s credit history, which has been criticized for promoting racial bias.

-The Payment Process is Convenient for Both Lenders and Borrowers
+The Payment Process Is Convenient for Both Lenders and Borrowers

 FinTech is so convenient that borrowers do not need to set up an appointment or drive for miles to deliver their payments.
 Once your borrower is ready to pay off their loans, they just need to access their phone to clear their monthly dues.